Mittul-Baswala/Amazon-food-reviews-analysis/README.md

 - **Helpfulness Metrics** *(optional)*
   Investigated how helpfulness ratings relate to review quality.

-## 📈 Visualizations

-- Bar chart of score distribution
-- Line plot of average score by year
-- Histogram of review text lengths

 ## 🧠 Insights

 - Majority of reviews are highly positive (4–5 stars)